Haunted New York State: 21 Spooky Spots to See

 2. Lake Placid

-The picturesque lake nestled in New York’s Adirondack Mountains is home to more than water sports - Lake Placid’s ghost stories are legendary and plentiful.
+The picturesque lake nestled in New York’s Adirondack Mountains is one of the most haunted places in New York.
+The lake is home to more than water sports - Lake Placid’s ghost stories are legendary and plentiful.
 One of the most well-known is the story of the Lady in the Lake, which is said to be the ghost of Mabel Smith Douglass.
 Mabel was rowing on the lake on Sept.
 21, 1933, and went missing for almost 30 years, until her body was discovered in the lake.
 She was at the bottom of the lake, with a rope tied around her neck and a 50-pound anchor.
 To this day, the circumstances around her death remain unsolved, and many people claim to see her ghost by Pulpit Rock, where her body was found.

 3. Buffalo Central Terminal